microsoft/IF-MCP-Server-for-Microsoft-Teams/README.md

 ## Overview

 This project demonstrates:

 - Building a custom **MCP server** as an Azure Function
 - Integrating the **Court Listener REST API** for case law research
 - Using **Microsoft Dataverse** for response caching
 - Creating a **Teams bot** with Bot Framework SDK
 - Leveraging **Azure OpenAI** for natural language understanding
 - Connecting MCP clients to standalone MCP servers

+>**Important:** This demo uses the Microsoft Bot Framework which is scheduled for end of support on December 31, 2025.
+You can use this demo beyond that date, but understand that this demo is not intended to be used in production for a long period of time.
+The demo exists to merely show the concepts of architecture and functionality.
+For production usage, the dependencies of the _web application_ (Teams Bot) should be updated to use the Microsoft Agents SDK.
+Once the end-of-support date has been reached, we will update the repo with the necessary changes that leverage the Microsoft Agents SDK.

 ## Architecture